Back to Documentation

 Medium Impact

-• 5.Add quality images — include featured images with descriptive, keyword-rich alt text (10-125 chars)
+• 5.Add quality images — with alt text that describes the image (not keyword-stuffed)

 Sources & References